 4. Pop the bubbles

 Pop the bubbles with a toothpick.
-If you don’t, the bubbles will be part of your cake when it is solidify 🙂
+If you don’t, the bubbles will be part of your cake when it solidifies 🙂

 5. Make sure each layer is solidified